ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 1. Haddock, new syntax and/or document producers would need to be made to correctly document namespaces.
 Maybe an extension to the current type-class layout could be enough.

-2.  `OverloadedRecordDot` should not be affected by this langauge feature, even if `AutoNamespaces` is enabled, since it esentially creates class instances of the `HasField` class:
+2.  `OverloadedRecordDot` should not be affected by this language feature, even if `AutoNamespaces` is enabled, since it esentially creates class instances of the `HasField` class: